Bobbie Gentry: Personal life

 Gentry married casino magnate Bill Harrah on December 18, 1969.
 The couple divorced April 16, 1970.

 On May 16, 1970, it was announced that Gentry was engaged to be married to Stanley Dorfman, the producer and director of her BBC television series Bobbie Gentry.

 She married Thomas R. Toutant on August 17, 1976, and she divorced him on August 1, 1978.

 On October 15, 1978, Gentry married singer and comedian Jim Stafford with whom she had a son, Tyler Gentry Stafford.
 Gentry and Stafford divorced in September 1980.

 Gentry had partial ownership of the Phoenix Suns NBA team from the team's inception in 1968 until 1987.

 Legacy

-Gentry charted 11 singles on the Billboard Hot 100 and four singles in the top 40 of the UK Singles Chart.
+Gentry charted 11 singles on the Billboard Hot 100, 10 in Canada, and four singles in the top 40 of the UK Singles Chart.

 Beth Orton recorded a song titled "Bobby Gentry" featured on her The Other Side of Daybreak album.
 Jill Sobule recorded "Where Is Bobbie Gentry?" for her album California Years.
 Gentry's 1969 composition "Fancy" provided a top-10 country hit for Reba McEntire in 1991.

 In 2011, producer and singer Joe Henry said Gentry's writing influenced him early in his life.

 In September 2018, an eight-disc box set, titled The Girl from Chickasaw County: The Complete Capitol Masters, featuring all of Gentry's recordings for Capitol, was released.

 In February 2019, Mercury Rev released Bobbie Gentry's the Delta Sweete Revisited, which was called a "reimagining of Bobbie Gentry's forgotten masterpiece".

 In 2020, she was inducted into the Nashville Songwriters Hall of Fame.